DracoBlue/samp-server-ctl/README.md

 ## License

 sampctl is licensed under the terms of MIT.
-See LICENSE for more information.
+See `LICENSE.md` for more information.